 Menopause Causes

 Menopause occurs naturally when a woman's ovaries run out of functioning eggs.
 At the time of birth, most females have about 1 to 3 million eggs, which are gradually lost throughout a woman's life.
-By the time of a girl's first menstrual period, she has an average of about 400,000 eggs.
+By the time of girls' first menstrual period, they have an average of about 400,000 eggs.
 By the time of menopause, a woman may have fewer than 10,000 eggs.
 A small percentage of these eggs are lost through normal ovulation (the monthly cycle).
 Most eggs die off through a process called atresia.

 Normally, FSH, or follicle-stimulating hormone (a reproductive hormone), is the substance responsible for the growth of ovarian follicles (eggs) during the first half of a woman's menstrual cycle.
 As menopause approaches, the remaining eggs become more resistant to FSH, and the ovaries dramatically reduce their production of a hormone called estrogen.